oracle/odpi/doc/src/public_functions/dpiPool.rst

 .. function:: int dpiPool_setTimeout(dpiPool \*pool, uint32_t value)

-    Sets the amount of time, in seconds, after which idle sessions in the pool are terminated, but only when another session is released back to the pool.
+    Sets the amount of time (in seconds) after which idle sessions in the pool are terminated.
+Note that termination only occurs when another session is released back to the pool.
+A value of zero will result in no idle sessions being terminated.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **pool** [IN] -- a reference to the pool in which the timeout for idle sessions is to be set.
+If the reference is NULL or invalid an error is returned.

+    **value** [IN] -- the value to set.

+.. function:: int dpiPool_setWaitTimeout(dpiPool \*pool, uint32_t value)

+    Sets the amount of time (in milliseconds) that the caller should wait for a session to be available in the pool before returning with an error.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **pool** [IN] -- a reference to the pool in which the wait timeout is to be set.
 If the reference is NULL or invalid an error is returned.

     **value** [IN] -- the value to set.